micahpearlman/zero-tiny-ble/docs/zero-tiny-ble-getting-started-guide.md

 ## Powering Up Your Zero Tiny BLE

 * Plug in a USB mini B cable -OR- 3.7V LiPo battery.
 * You should see a blinking blue LED.
 This means that the Bluetooth radio is up and running.
+When solid blue that means Bluetooth is connected.
 * _IF_ you have both a LiPo battery and a the USB plugged in you will see a green LED.
 This means that the USB is charging the battery _and_ powering the board.